SolCard Review: Is No-KYC Access Worth The Fees?

 SolCard Explore Cards section comparing the Virtual card and Platinum card, including limits, top-up fees, support, and Apple Pay availability.

 SolCard is cheap to keep open but not cheap to use.
-Most of the cost shows up when you load funds and start spending, not in a monthly subscription.
+Most of the cost shows up at the point of loading funds and spending, not in a recurring subscription.

-FX FeeCharged, with ranges from 1% to 2% depending on card viewOn non-USD or cross-border useProduct pages and fee help do not line up perfectly on the exact rate
+FX FeeRanges from 1% to 2% depending on card view; documentation is inconsistent on the exact rate

-The smaller charges add up quickly in normal use.
-Successful purchases carry a $0.30 transaction fee, small purchases under $10 add another $0.15, Apple Pay and Google Pay transactions on the higher tier add 0.30%, declined transactions cost $0.15, and merchant refunds back to balance carry a 2% fee.
-The card can be cheap to keep but expensive to use regularly.
+The smaller charges stack up quickly in regular use.
+Every successful purchase adds $0.30, purchases under $10 add another $0.15, Apple Pay and Google Pay transactions on Full Access add 0.30%, declined transactions cost $0.15, and merchant refunds back to balance carry a 2% fee.

 Limits, Speed and Cash Access

-SolCard opens fast and spends quickly once funded.
-Cash access and fallback payment options are weak.
+SolCard opens and spends quickly once funded.
+Cash access and fallback payment options are not part of the product.

-Virtual Card SpeedUsually fast once the deposit is confirmed
+Virtual Card SpeedUsually fast once the deposit confirms

 Minimum Deposit0.39 SOL or equivalent in another supported asset